MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### What is the status of Vespucci development?

-The current Vespucci version is 10.2.
-The upcoming version 11 is now in beta-testing.
+The current Vespucci release version is 11.
+We typically provide monthly updates to the released version (bug fixes and updated presets and imagery configurations), minor releases roughly every quarter and major release once to twice a year.

 #### Is Vespucci available for other mobile platforms?